 Latham & Watkins (“Latham” or “the firm”) is committed to collecting, maintaining, and using personal information about our clients and business contacts responsibly.
-The provisions of data protection laws in Europe and elsewhere impose strict conditions on the firm.
+The provisions of data protection laws in Europe, the United Kingdom and elsewhere impose strict conditions on the firm.
 The firm has made a commitment through our Binding Corporate Rules to apply a consistent standard across the firm when collecting, using, and managing personal information.
 You can find out more about our Binding Corporate Rules below.
 See section 5 International Transfers.

 This privacy notice explains how we may collect, use and disclose information about clients and other business and firm contacts, and describes the rights you may have in respect of your own personal information.
 Please read it carefully.